genomehubs/goat-cli/README.md

     -P, --ploidy               Print ploidy estimates.
     -r, --raw                  Print raw values (i.e. no aggregation/summary).
     -S, --sex-determination    Print sex determination data.
+        --status               Print all data associated with how far this taxon has progressed with genomic sequencing.
+                               This includes sample collection, acquisition, progress in sequencing, and whether submitted to INSDC.
     -t, --target-lists         Print target list data associated with each taxon.
     -T, --tidy                 Print data in tidy format.
     -u, --url                  Print the underlying GoaT API URL(s).
 Useful for debugging.